engineyard/engineyard-migrate/README.md

 To run the integration tests, you either need access to the [credentials repository](https://github.com/engineyard/ey-migrate-test-credentials)

-Please send a Github message to `drnic` requesting the test keys/
+Please send a Github message to `drnic` requesting access to the credentials.
+You'll then be able to run the test suite.

 ### Dependencies